If you want to make art with oil pastels, you should look for paper that is compatible with the ink.

 - You can try holding your oil pastels like you would with regular crayons.
 But since pastels are highly pigmented and typically very creamy, you can control them using your forefinger and thumb for gradual and efficient applications.

 - Use the edges or the rims of the oil pastel with a light hand pressure if you need to fill in narrow spaces or create intricate details.
 To produce more extensive and solid shades, you may hold the pastel with your forefinger, middle finger, and thumb as if you’re picking it up.
 Lay it flat on the surface and slowly move the pastel in an upward and downward motion to produce colors.

 - If you want to combine or blend oil pastels, choose two of your preferred colors.
 Start with one color and slowly add another layer on top using the other color.

 - Heavily textured oil pastel paper is what I prefer using when creating artistic effects and oil pastel techniques such as impasto or even just simple layering and scraping.
 I like how it renders optimum tooth that allows oil pastel colors to adhere beautifully.
 However, you might need to use heavier pressure to add color depth and vibrancy.

-The best paper for oil pastels highlights the stunning quality and vividness of your oil pastels.
+The perfect paper for oil pastels highlights the stunning quality and vividness of your oil pastels.
 That’s why it is imperative to consider the primary features mentioned above, such as thickness, weight, and texture, to determine the ideal option for your art medium.
 Our reviews and in-depth guide will narrow down your selection to help you decide on a worthwhile purchase.

 Although there’s an overwhelming array of choices, you will find your ultimate pick, whether you’re a beginner developing your skills or a professional artist working on elaborate art pieces.
 Many brands offer various paper qualities that will suit your preferences and needs.